0nix/ggj21/twine/evidence_questioning.md

 ["The note will reach you through telefax at the soonest available moment, Lieutenant."
 You respond.]

 "Excuse me, Agent.
 Lieutenant."
-Bayer says, a grave aggresive humdrum in his voice that called attention to his rank.
+Bayer says, a grave aggressive humdrum in his voice that called attention to his rank.
 "Know your places, or I would transfer you to the mailing room for insubordination.
 This operation is under my purview and jurisdiction.
 Gerhart Kleiner and the factory workers are not part of surveillance and they will not be added to it."

 He stares daggers into you.
-"Do I make myself clear, genetlemen?"
+"Do I make myself clear, gentlemen?"
 You nod and Lieutenant Bryce smirks with his yellow teeth.
 You think he is trying to convey some sort of camaraderie.
 You nod at him too.

  (super leader -1 AND leader +1)